 2. Explore Singapore’s Nature

-There’s more to Singapore than delicious food, so next up on the list of what to do in Singapore is exploring its surprisingly diverse nature.
+There’s more to Singapore than delicious food, so next up on the list of things to do in Singapore is exploring its surprisingly diverse nature.

 Gardens by the Bay

-Covering a total of 101 hectares, Gardens by the Bay is located in the heart of Marina Bay, and is a vision of wonderful green landscapes, towering trees, waterfalls, and beautiful, varying species of flowers.
+Covering a total of 101 hectares, Gardens by the Bay is located in the heart of Marina Bay and is a vision of wonderful green landscapes, towering trees, waterfalls, and beautiful species of flowers.

 Gardens by the Bay is a must-see in the evening: the towers change colors then, and the lights are out of this world!